ha0ye/personal-website/content/home/about.md

 Hi, I'm currently a Postdoctoral Associate and Moore Data Fellow in the [Weecology Lab](weecology.org) at the University of Florida.

-The focus of my research is on how natural ecosystems persist and change over time.
-This consists of developing new methods for analyzing time series data, testing them on real observations, and using them to answer questions about the generality of dynamic behaviors.
-These questions include:
+The goal of my research is to understand how complex systems, mainly ecosystems, change over time.
+I do this by developing new methods for analyzing time series and applying these methods to datasets in order to answer questions about what is going on in the underlying systems.

-* How quickly do ecosystems change and form does it take?
+Some typical research questions are:

+* What is the speed and form of ecosystem change?
+How well can we infer it from observations?
-* How do changes manifest across temporal, spatial, and taxonomic scales?
+* How do different processes interact to produce patterns across temporal, spatial, and taxonomic scales?
-* What are the best ways of constructing causal models to guide forecasts and management?
+* Can we build causal models of mechanisms to guide forecasting and management?

-I also believe that academia needs systemic, institutional change to be more inclusive and accessible.
-I aim to achieve this through changing institutional policies, promoting open and reproducible science practices, improving student training and support, and deconstructing existing biases and prejudices.
+I also believe that academia needs a cultural shift to be more welcoming, inclusive, and accessible.
+I aim to do this through changes to institutional policies, better student support and training, and understanding and deconstructing of existing biases and prejudices.